Frogee/exHet_Supplement/README.md

    simulated_genotypes_manuscript_errors_and_missing_rqtl_mapEstimated.csv-SDCOsToMissingV02 - Simulated genotypes with 1% error rate and 5% missingness rate in R/qtl format after SDCOs less than 2cM have been removed.

-   map_estimation_results.* - spreadsheets in .ods format and .xlsx format containing the results of map estimation using different methods for the simulated and real data sets.
+   map_estimation_results.* - spreadsheets in .ods format and .xlsx format containing the results of map estimation using different models and methods for the simulated and real data sets.

    simulateHetGenosV02.py - Python script to generate a simulated dataset.
 Not a deterministic simulation.